 So just like it is important to provide your mind food – you should also strive to keep your eyes clear and well-rested.

-Current recommendations are to take roughly 5 minutes away from your computer screen for every hour spent next to it, make sure you do that!
+Current recommendations are to take roughly 5 minutes away from your computer screen for every hour spent next to it.
+So make sure you do that!

 There’s no getting around this one – Noise will always be a part of our trading routine, but how you embrace or shut it out – is really up to you – you just need to be aware of what helps you achieve peak efficiency when trading forex.

-Some traders are used to the hustle and bustle of noisy, people filled locations, so as long as someone doesn’t step on their keyboard mid-trade – everything will be fine.
+Some traders are used to the hustle and bustle of noisy and people-filled locations, so as long as someone doesn’t step on their keyboard mid-trade – everything will be fine.

 Others have always been a part of quieter work environments such as offices, so any bit of noise is likely to throw them out of balance.